xarvh/elm-haifisch/README.md

 A very simple player-vs-player shooter.

-It works only with gamepads so far, so you will need at least two gamepads.
+It is multiplayer-only so far, so you will need at least a gamepad to shoot at something.

+The gamepad remapping tool will remap only the first gamepad because I'm lazy, but hope to fix it soon-ish.

 See it running [here](https://xarvh.github.io/elm-haifisch/).

 Goals
 =====
-* Make something that looks nice, it's fun, and it's simple
-* Learn Svg and animations
-* Find out a good API for a gamepads library
-* Find out how far can I go with Elm before I yield to the urge of refactoring
+* Experiment with making games in a purely functional language
+* Experiment writing bots

 Additional Credits